lapce/floem/README.md

 Inspired by [Xilem](https://github.com/linebender/xilem), [Leptos](https://github.com/leptos-rs/leptos) and [rui](https://github.com/audulus/rui), Floem aims to be a high performance declarative UI library requiring minimal user effort.

-- **Cross-platform support**: Supports Windows, macOS and Linux with rendering using [Wgpu](https://github.com/gfx-rs/wgpu).
+- **Cross-platform support**: Supports Windows, macOS and Linux with rendering using [wgpu](https://github.com/gfx-rs/wgpu).
 In case a GPU is unavailable, a CPU renderer powered by [tiny-skia](https://github.com/RazrFalcon/tiny-skia) will be used.
 - **Fine-grained reactivity**: The entire library is built around reactive primitives inspired by [leptos_reactive](https://crates.io/crates/leptos_reactive).
 The reactive "signals" allow you to keep your UI up-to-date with minimal effort, all while maintaining very high performance.
-- **Performance**: The view tree is only run once, safeguarding you from accidentally create a bottleneck in a view generation function that slows down your entire application.
+- **Performance**: The view tree is only run once, safeguarding you from accidentally creating a bottleneck in a view generation function that slows down your entire application.
 Floem also provides tools to help you write efficient UI code, such as a [virtual list](https://github.com/lapce/floem/tree/main/examples/virtual_list).
-- **Flexbox layout**: Using [taffy](https://crates.io/crates/taffy), the library provides the Flexbox (or Grid) layout system, which can be applied to any View node.
+- **Flexbox layout**: Using [Taffy](https://crates.io/crates/taffy), the library provides the Flexbox (or Grid) layout system, which can be applied to any View node.
 - **Customizable widgets**: Don't want the default look?
 You can change pretty much anything you want using the styling API, or install a third-party theme.
 - **Element inspector**: Inspired by your browser's developer tools, Floem provides a [diagnostic tool](https://lapce.dev/floem/floem/id/struct.Id.html#method.inspect) to debug your layout.